gnilk/testrunner/README.md

   json
 ```

-The default reporting module is `console` thus keeping with previous way of working.
+The default reporting library is `console` thus keeping with previous way of working.

-To specify another reporting module simply do: `trun -R json`.
+To specify another reporting library simply do: `trun -R json`.
 In order to make the report the only output
 you can combine it with the silent (`-s`) switch, which will now suppress all output.

 ## JSON Format Example